© Martinmark | Dreamstime.com

 These problems, combined with lack of daytime energy, puts sleep apnea sufferers at a significantly higher risk of having difficulties at work or school and of having a motor vehicle accident.

-Being tired would be bad enough, but sadly there is a strong association between obstructive sleep apnea and diabetes, obesity, and cardiovascular disease.
-Sleep apnea directly increases your risk for having high blood pressure, cardiac arrhythmias, and stroke.
+Being tired would be bad enough, but there is a strong association between obstructive sleep apnea and diabetes, obesity, and cardiovascular disease.
+Sleep apnea directly increases the risk for having high blood pressure, cardiac arrhythmias, and stroke.
 Untreated sleep apnea is also associated with increases in insulin resistance, GERD, cognitive difficulties, and overall risk of death.

 An overnight sleep apnea test, called polysomnography, is required to diagnose obstructive sleep apnea.
 This recording of sleep and breathing usually involves in-laboratory measurement of brain waves and arousals, eye movements, chin movements, airflow, respiratory effort, oxygen levels, electrocardiographic (ECG) tracings, body position, snoring, and leg movements.